Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Analysis of the non-zero frequencies:

-Thus we get the first part of the lemma.
-Let's consider the third term in the right side of the expression \eqref{omega nonzero bound}.
-Substituting it in place of $\Omega_{\pm}$ in $S_r(N)$ in \eqref{S(N)after cauchy}, we get
+Now estimating $\tilde{N}N_2$ like Case 1, we get the first part of the lemma.
+We will now prove \eqref{S small}.
+Consider the second term of the right hand side in \eqref{omage bound for small q}.
+On substituting it in place of $\Omega_{\pm}$ in $S_r(N)$ in \eqref{S(N)after cauchy}, we arrive at